 Yes, you can.
-Some people have a hard time quitting and have to find treatment.
-The addiction can be physical, (your body is used to the drug and craves it) emotional, (you think you need to get high to cope) or social. (you smoke up to fit in and believe you need the drug to do so) Users often feel they need the drug and get anxious when they don't have any.
+Some people have a hard time quitting and must find treatment.
+The addiction can be physical, (your body is used to the drug and craves it) emotional, (you think you need to get high to cope) or social.
+(You smoke up to fit in and believe you need the drug to do so)Users often feel they need the drug and get anxious when they don't have any.

-Some people who use a lot of cannabis every day and then quit suddenly may have problems sleeping.
-They may become anxious, irritable or nervous without the drug, or they may have an upset stomach or lose their appetite.
+Some people who use a lot of Cannabis every day and then quit suddenly may have problems sleeping.
+They may get anxious, irritable, or nervous without the drug.
+Or they may have an upset stomach or lose their appetite.
 These symptoms rarely last more than a few days.